Employee & Employer Roles

 2. Work as a team with your HEMIC claim representative, your employer and your medical providers.

-We believe the best recovery is achieved when you are actively involved in your care and committed to getting better.
+The best recovery is achieved when you are actively involved in your care and committed to getting better.
 We believe in open communication and we want to help you.
 Your claim representative is here to support you, to explain your benefits and to assist with the overall claim process.
 Open communication will help you understand what is going on so that you can feel comfortable with the process.

 3. Stay in touch with your employer.